STAND. COM. REP. NO. 228

 Honorable Scott K. Saiki

 Speaker, House of Representatives

 Thirty-First State Legislature

 State of Hawaii

-Your Committees received testimony in support of this measure from the Department of Health, Surfrider Foundation, and five individuals.
-Your Committees received testimony in opposition to this measure from the Hawai‘i Association of REALTORS.
-Your Committees received comments on this measure from the Department of Taxation and Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from The Queen's Health Systems, Hawaii – American Nurses Association, Hawaii Association of Professional Nurses, Hawaii Psychological Association, Hawaii State Center for Nursing, and three individuals.
+Your Committee received testimony in opposition to this measure from two individuals.
+Your Committee received comments on this measure from the Department of Taxation and Board of Nursing.

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Agriculture and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1180, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1180, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health, Human Services, & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 302, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 302, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Health, Human Services, & Homelessness,